Dutch identity card: Identity information

 As of 26 August 2006, newly issued identity cards are provided with a chip containing the information mentioned.
-Since May 2016, the identity card does no longer contain the holder's fingerprints.
+Since May 2016, the identity card no longer contains the holder's fingerprints.
 The chip has been included due to European regulations.

 Validity

 The Dutch identity card is a valid travel document within all of Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as Georgia, Montserrat (max.
 14 days), Turkey and on organised tours to Tunisia.

 Validity in EU/EFTA states is based on membership of the European Union, while validity in Turkey is based on the "European Agreement on Regulations governing the Movement of Persons between Member States of the Council of Europe".

 Since the document is defined within the Dutch Passport Law (Paspoortwet) as a "travel document of the European part of the Netherlands" rather than a "travel document of the Kingdom", this identity card is not issued or valid in the ABC islands or the SSS islands.

 An identity card is normally valid for a period of 10 years for adults and 5 years for minors.